Raiden (Mortal Kombat)

 One of the franchise's central characters, Raiden has appeared in various related media outside of the Mortal Kombat games, including guest appearances in NBA Jam Tournament Edition (1995), NFL Blitz (1997), Unreal Championship 2 (2005), and Injustice 2 (2017).
-He has received a positive reception and is among the series' most popular characters.
+He has generally received a positive reception and is among the series' most popular characters for his design and special abilities.